senozgun/MarsRoverSquadLandingConsoleApp/readme.md

 1 3 N
 5 1 E

-To start the Landing Operations write 'land' then enter on console
+To start the Landing Operations enter 'land' on console